v2sCollections/City-of-Dreams/Troubleshooting FAQ.md

 ![img](https://i.imgur.com/wAJUpeU.png)

-## My game is crashing on startup? or My game won't launch after Collection Update❓
+## My game is crashing on startup❓

 1) Check the install guide and make sure you followed the instructions.